jrisi256/obsidian/joe_shack_home/Academic Papers/sampsonLifeCourseViewDevelopment2005.md

 ---
-type: [Article]
+type:
+  - Article
+author:
+  - Robert J. Sampson
-author: [Robert J. Sampson, John H. Laub]
+  - John H. Laub
+journal:
-journal: [The ANNALS of the American Academy of Political and Social Science]
+  - The ANNALS of the American Academy of Political and Social Science
-date: 2005-11-01
+year: 2005
 ---

 * **Creation date**: `= this.file.ctime`